We get our kicks by working with brands of every shape and size.

 Our friends at BT came to us with a challenge.

-Kevin McDonald, Head of Insight, Broadband & Voice, takes up the story:
+Kevin MacDonald, Head of Insight, Broadband & Voice, takes up the story:

 The solution was a five-stage, iterative Accelerated Learning process: